MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_14_Microsoft Defender for Cloud.md

 - Task 1: Configure Microsoft Defender for Cloud
 - Task 2: Review the Microsoft Defender for Cloud recommendations
-- Task 3: Implement the Microsoft Defender for Cloud recommendation to enable Just in time VM Access
+- Task 3: Implement the Microsoft Defender for Cloud recommendation to enable Just-in-time VM Access

 #### Task 1: Configure Microsoft Defender for Cloud